upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "mind subconscious dream world mental landscape"
   - **Example of CORRECT approach**: For "movies like Blade Runner" → Initial: "Blade Runner cyberpunk dystopian future noir", Fallback: "cyberpunk dystopian" (title removed)

-3. **Fallback Strategy for No Results**:
+3. **Multi-Level Fallback Strategy for No Results**:
-  - Always use `"next": "maybe-fallback-to-text-search-or-sort-filter-found-results"` for initial text-based searches
+  - **Attempt 1**: Use `"next": "maybe-fallback-to-text-search-or-sort-filter-found-results"` for initial comprehensive text search
-  - If no results are found, the system will retry with a condensed version of your query
-  - For the fallback, reduce your original keywords to the 2-3 most important concepts that capture the core theme
+  - **Attempt 2**: Use `"next": "maybe-fallback-to-genre-search-or-sort-filter-found-results"` for condensed text search
+    - **CRITICAL**: Fallback must use MAXIMUM 2-3 keywords total (not concepts - actual word count)
     - **Remove movie titles from fallback queries** even if they were included in the initial search
+    - **Remove ALL specific details**: names, places, time periods, character details
+    - **Never use quotation marks** in fallback queries
+    - **Never repeat similar terms** in fallback
+  - **Final Attempt**: After 3 failed text searches, use genre-based boolean query search
+    - Extract likely genres from the original user query
+    - Use nested genre query with 2-4 relevant genres
+    - Use `"next": "sort-or-filter-results"`
+  - **Examples of fallback progression**:
-  - **Example**: Original query "mind subconscious dream world mental landscape" → Fallback "mind subconscious"
+    - **Example**: Original "mind subconscious dream world mental landscape" → Text Fallback "mind dreams" → Genre Fallback ["Drama", "Thriller", "Sci-Fi"]
-  - **Example**: Original query "Blade Runner cyberpunk dystopian future noir" → Fallback "cyberpunk dystopian" (title removed)
+    - **Example**: Original "Blade Runner cyberpunk dystopian future noir" → Text Fallback "cyberpunk sci-fi" → Genre Fallback ["Sci-Fi", "Thriller", "Action"]
-  - **Example**: Original query "family saga brother rivalry western epic frontier cattle ranch family feud" → Fallback "western epic family drama"
+    - **Example**: Original "family saga brother rivalry western epic frontier cattle ranch family feud" → Text Fallback "western family" → Genre Fallback ["Western", "Drama", "War"]
+    - **Example**: Original "Legends of the Fall epic family saga period drama Montana ranch love triangle brotherhood war 20th century" → Text Fallback "family drama" → Genre Fallback ["Drama", "Romance", "War"]

 ## Important
 - You will be provided with an index definition that tells you that tells you what the index name is and the definition of each of the property.